Living plastic free

 - Store food in glass containers.

-Council’s Sustainable Event Management Policy(PDF, 317KB) and Single-use Plastic Policy(PDF, 289KB) will see single-use plastics (SUPs) banned completely from both Council-run and externally run events on Council land.
-We are supporting our staff, residents and local event managers to find new alternatives for these items.
+Council’s Sustainable Event Management Policy(PDF, 317KB) and Single-use Plastic Policy(PDF, 289KB) supports our staff, residents and local event managers to find new alternatives for these items.

 DIY and lifestyle changes

-Visit our Lifestyle page to discover a range of resources on natural cleaning, beauty products and how to make your own alternative to cling wrap with beeswax wraps.
+Visit our Lifestyle page to discover a range of resources on natural cleaning, beauty products and DIY projects.

 Bulk food stores